QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Introduction

 \section{Introduction}

-The bulk property of the strongly interacting matter has been a subject of detailed experimental investigation in recent times \cite{ALICE:2022wpn, Arslandok:2023utm, Tannenbaum:2012ma, STAR:2017sal}.
+The bulk property of the strongly interacting matter has been the subject of detailed experimental investigation in recent times \cite{ALICE:2022wpn, Arslandok:2023utm, Tannenbaum:2012ma, STAR:2017sal}.
 Strongly interacting matter is expected to manifest itself in a deconfined, chiral symmetry-restored phase, called the quark-gluon plasma (QGP), at very high temperatures \cite{Aarts:2023vsf, Braun-Munzinger:2015hba}.
-Experimentally, this phase has been explored in the study of the medium created in the collision of heavy ions at ultrarelativistic speeds, in particular in the Relativistic Heavy Ion Collider (RHIC) in the USA \cite{Tannenbaum:2012ma} and the Large Hadron Collider (LHC) in CERN, Geneva \cite{ALICE:2022wpn}.
-The phase structure at high number density is being explored in the Beam Energy Scan (BES) experiments in RHIC \cite{STAR:2017sal} and will be further explored in future experiments in NICA, JINR \cite{Blaschke:2017lzo}.
+Experimentally, this phase has been explored in the study of the medium created in the collision of heavy ions at ultrarelativistic velocities, in particular in the Relativistic Heavy Ion Collider (RHIC) in BNL, USA \cite{Tannenbaum:2012ma} and the Large Hadron Collider (LHC) in CERN, Geneva \cite{ALICE:2022wpn}.
+The phase structure at high number density is being explored in the Beam Energy Scan (BES) experiments in RHIC \cite{STAR:2017sal} and will be further explored in future experiments in NICA, JINR \cite{Blaschke:2017lzo} and in the CBM experiment in FAIR \cite{Almaalol:2022xwv}.
 The knowledge about the phases at high density is complemented by the data from neutron stars and their mergers \cite{Lovato:2022vgq}.
 On the theory side, the properties of the deconfined state at high temperatures are well-understood from large-scale numerical studies of quantum chromodynamics (QCD), the theory of strongly interacting matter, using lattice discretization \cite{Aarts:2023vsf}.
 Lattice studies are more difficult at nonzero baryon number chemical potential ($\mub$); however, the equation of state and baryon number susceptibilities have been calculated at large temperatures and moderate values of $\mub$.
-At higher values of $\mub$, or lower temperatures, one has to rely on QCD-based models \cite{Buballa:2003qv,Fukushima:2003fw}.\\
+At higher values of $\mub$, or lower temperatures, one has to rely on QCD-based models \cite{Buballa:2003qv,Fukushima:2003fw}.

-The theoretical studies, in particular the lattice-discretized QCD (LQCD) studies, are for static equilibrated infinite volume systems.
+The theoretical studies, in particular the lattice-discretized QCD (LQCD) studies are for static equilibrated infinite volume systems.
 On the other hand, the medium created in RHIC and LHC experiments is rapidly evolving, and the system size is not too large.
 In particular, in the BES studies the system dimension can be a few fermi, not too large compared to the typical correlation length in strong interaction physics.
 The current experimental efforts are to study QGP in smaller systems.
-All this makes an understanding of the volume effect important.\\
+All this makes an understanding of the volume effect important.